Detection and Response

 There has been a lot of discussion around Zero Trust recently—is it a solution?
 A strategy?
 A pipe dream?
-Eric Skinner from Trend Micro gets real about Zero Trust and explains what it really is, and how organizations can use it to be more resilient.
+Eric Skinner from Trend Micro gets real about Zero Trust and explains what it really is, and how organisations can use it to be more resilient.

 As the remote workforce expanded, so did the attack surface for cybercriminals—forcing security teams to pivot their strategy to effectively protect company resources.
 During this time of change, the hype around Zero Trust increased, but with several different interpretations of what it was and how it helps.
-Eric Skinner from Trend Micro gets real about the true intent of Zero Trust and how you can use it better protect your organization.
+Eric Skinner from Trend Micro gets real about the true intent of Zero Trust and how you can use it better protect your organisation.